History of Idaho Vandals football: Robb Akey era (2007–2012)

 Akey's team compiled an impressive 8–5 record in 2009.
 The Vandals started the season with a 21–6 win over New Mexico State.
 After losing to Washington by a score of 42–23, Idaho won its next five; beating San Diego State (34–20), Northern Illinois (34–31), Colorado State (31–29), San Jose State (29–25) and Hawaii (35–23).
 Idaho's defense got gashed on October 24, losing to Nevada by a score of 70–45.
 The following week, Idaho edged Louisiana Tech by a score of 35–34.
 Akey's squad then lost their next three to close the regular season; dropping games to Fresno State (31–21), archrival No. 6 Boise State (63–25) and Utah State (52–49).
 The Vandals were offered and accepted a berth in the 2009 Humanitarian Bowl, where they defeated Bowling Green by a score of 43–42.
 Offensive lineman Mike Iupati was the team's best player that season.
 He started all 12 games at left guard, played 807 snaps and had 49 knockdowns and 21 pancake blocks.
 He did not allow a quarterback sack all year and just five defensive players he blocked that season even pressured quarterbacks Nathan Enderle and Brian Reader.
 On November 24, 2009, Iupati was named one of three finalists for the Outland Trophy, alongside Russell Okung and winner Ndamukong Suh.
 Iupati was a consensus 2009 All-American and also named first team All-WAC.
 He was the first Idaho Vandal to receive All-American honors since John Yarno in 1976 and the first All-American from the WAC since Ryan Clady in 2007.
-Iupati, who was a senior during the 2009 season, was drafted in the first round with the 17th overall pick in the 2010 NFL Draft by the San Francisco 49ers.
-Iupati was the highest selected Idaho Vandal in the NFL Draft since Ray McDonald went 13th overall to the Washington Redskins in the 1967 NFL Draft.
+Iupati, who was a senior during the 2009 season, was drafted in the first round with the 17th overall pick in the 2010 NFL draft by the San Francisco 49ers.
+Iupati was the highest selected Idaho Vandal in the NFL draft since Ray McDonald went 13th overall to the Washington Redskins in the 1967 NFL/AFL draft.